How to sync two Macs: tips and tricks

 Delete system junk and outdated caches

 Outdated caches created by your apps often cause various software conflicts.
-The good news, you can delete those and refresh your Mac experience.
+The good news is that you can delete those and refresh your Mac experience.
 One way to clean up a Mac and improve its performance is one of the most powerful and popular Mac cleaner apps on the market.
-CleanMyMac X is notarized by Apple as a safe app to use on the latest macOS.
+CleanMyMac X is notarized by Apple as a safe app to use on the latest macOS versions.

 - Run CleanMyMac X — you can download a free version here.

-- Within the scan, it should show you any files and other junk and clutter that needs deleting.
+- After the scan, it will show you any files and other junk and clutter that should be deleted.

 To update all software on your Mac in one go, you can again rely on CleanMyMac X. Click on the Updater tab in the sidebar.
 Then, select apps from the list and click Update.